Dialogue with Stakeholders

 Employees

-Toyobo group communicates with employees by introducing the company's management policies and activities through various media such as the group newsletter in the booklet, the intranet, and the company-wide bulletin board.
+Toyobo group communicates with employees by introducing the company's management policies and activities through various media such as the group newsletter in booklet form, the intranet, and the company-wide bulletin board.

-The group has started an "organizational culture and job satisfaction survey" for all employees from 2021.
+The group started an “organizational culture and job satisfaction survey” for all employees in 2021.
+Most recently, the second survey was conducted in September 2022.

 ● Dialogue between management and labor